-Enforcing LA/ government policy, as‘Supported/Community Living’ is now the only future for the autistic/learning disabled.
+Enforcing LA/ NHS/ government policy, as ‘Supported/Community Living’ is now the only future for the autistic/learning disabled.

 The Community Support team of psychiatrist, psychologist, nurse, occupational therapist. and developmental officer, will be employed by Cambian, and provide the reports for the secret Court of Protection, who decide if it is in a person’s ‘best interests’, to be removed to Cambian’s residential care homes.

 So Cambian are being allowed to create their own captive consumers.